The Ultimate Guide to Working with Veterinary Relief Professionals

 8. Education

-To meet licensing criteria and stay current with medicine so they can provide excellent care to your patients, relief professionals must budget change our to their continuing education costs.
+To meet licensing criteria and stay current with medicine so they can provide excellent care to your patients, relief professionals must budget for their continuing education costs.
 And, speaking of education, don’t forget to factor in those pesky student loan repayments.

 9. Professional Services